pianobanner.gif (9074 bytes)

 Dave's Short Term Memories....

-In the last decade there have been several assignments of note: liner notes for two John Coltrane releases on Impulse, The Very Best of John Coltrane and The Olatunji Concert: The Last Live Recordings, a reissue of trio music by Oscar Peterson, Oscar Peterson plays the Harold Arlen Song Book, notes for the TJO CD, articles for the periodicals Signal To Noise and Coda, as well as a John Coltrane solo transcription in the November 2001 down beat magazine.
+In the last decade or so there have been several assignments of note: liner notes for several John Coltrane releases on Impulse, including The Very Best of John Coltrane, The Olatunji Concert: The Last Live Recordings and the aforementioned Sun Ship: The Complete Sessions, a reissue of trio music by Oscar Peterson, Oscar Peterson plays the Harold Arlen Song Book, notes for the TJO CD, articles for the periodicals Signal To Noise and Coda, as well as a John Coltrane solo transcription in the November 2001 down beat magazine.
 A performance by the Trio in April of '98 made it into the ether late that year, courtesy of the PBS series The All-You-Can-Eat Texas Music Café.
 TMC also captured the Temple Jazz Orchestra, in all our penguin-suited splendor, that November, and a couple of performances were broadcast in '99--they may still be riccocheting through the air waves, who knows?.
-TJO's first CD with Bill Watrous included both of the Brothers Wild, and TJO is currently at work on a sixth CD featuring several of my charts, due out soon.
+TJO's first CD with Bill Watrous included both of the Brothers Wild.
 I’m also on the eponymous Waco Jazz Orchestra CD from a few years back.
 I haven't gotten around to the usual family stuff yet (Angelyn along with Stacy and Anthony of the Next Generation), but I sense bobbing heads and droopy eyelids amongst the visitors, so it's time to move on....…

 pianoborder.jpg (3228 bytes)